MDIL-SNU/SevenNet/sevenn/pair_e3gnn/README.md

 We support the LAMMPS pair style `d3` of the Grimme's D3 dispersion (van der Waals) correction scheme accelerated with CUDA, which can be used within LAMMPS in conjunction with SevenNet.

-**PLEASE NOTE:** Currently, this D3 code does not support GPU parallelism yet.
+**PLEASE NOTE:** Currently, this D3 code does not support mulit-GPU parallelism yet.
 So it can only be run on a single GPU.

 # About Grimme's D3 code accelerated with CUDA

 This is LAMMPS implementation of [Grimme's D3 method](https://doi.org/10.1063/1.3382344).
-We have ported the code from the [original fortran code](https://www.chemie.uni-bonn.de/grimme/de/software/dft-d3) to a LAMMPS pair style written in C++.
-The D3 method is semi-empirical and significantly faster than DFT, but it runs slower compared to SevenNet.
+We have ported the code from the [original fortran code](https://www.chemie.uni-bonn.de/grimme/de/software/dft-d3) to a LAMMPS pair style written in CUDA/C++.

+While D3 method is significantly faster than DFT, existing CPU implementations were slower than SevenNet.
 To address this, we have adopted CUDA and single precision (FP32) operations to accelerate the code.

-# Installation for LAMMPS
+## Installation for LAMMPS

-We support the installation of D3 code with SevenNet via the `sevenn_patch_lammps` command.
-You can simply add the `--d3` argument:
+Simply run,
 ```bash
 sevenn_patch_lammps ./lammps_sevenn --d3
 ```

-You can follow the remaining installation steps in the SevenNet documentation.
-For detailed installation options, refer to `sevenn/pair_e3gnn/patch_lammps.sh`.
+You can follow the remaining installation steps in the [SevenNet documentation](../../README.md#installation-for-lammps).

 Also, this code requires a GPU with a compute capability of **at least 6.0**.
 If you try to compile it with version 5.0, you may encounter an `atomicAdd` error.

 The target compute capability of this code follows the setting of LibTorch in SevenNet, except for version 5.0.

-You can manually select the target capability using the environment variable.
+You can manually select the target capability using the `TORCH_CUDA_ARCH_LIST` environment variable.
 For example, you can use: `export TORCH_CUDA_ARCH_LIST="61;70;80;86;89;90"`.

-# Usage for LAMMPS
+## Usage for LAMMPS

 You can use the D3 dispersion correction in LAMMPS with SevenNet through the `pair/hybrid` command: